 My supermarkets have stopped selling those portable lactose-free milk pouches that I used last time but I found something even better.
 Now I get to enjoy all of the various Japanese dairy desserts too (not that it ever stopped me before).
 I can’t believe you chumps are still making your own Lactase.

 Speaking of chumps, I didn’t know there were banks that offered free foreign ATM withdrawals and spendings.
 I think I’ve paid almost £100 on ATM fees alone over all my previous trips.
 These things work online too which would’ve been nice to know before I bought all those figures and renewed a bunch of US subscriptions.

 Noe got me an up-to-date arcade card just before my boss told me we were taking a break.
 Well, better to figure out the transfer process now than during the holiday.

 I’ve never had much experience looking for hotels before.
-I stumbled upon New Koyo by luck while browsing /jp/ and I found that capsule hotel by literally googling “Kyoto capsule hotel” and picking the first option.
+I stumbled upon New Koyo by luck while browsing /jp/ and I found that capsule hotel from the previous trip by literally googling “Kyoto capsule hotel” and picking the first option.

 I hate looking for hotels, my eyes glaze over going through all the different options.

 Of all the aggregrate websites I found booking.com to have the nicer interface and made it easy to cancel hotels as I re-shuffle my plans around.
 Then I combine that with Tripadvisor and a map of hotels to make my decision.